|Learn how to make a difference within your community by following our guide to being a successful community leader.

 There is room in this world for more community leaders.
 The model of one leader at the top with everyone else at the bottom just doesn't work for communities.
 One or two leaders can't possibly solve all the complex problems that our communities face.
 With more community leaders, our communities will do better.

 The more people become leaders, the more problems we will solve.
-We need community leaders to think about and organize around many issues: youth development, economic growth, substance abuse, crime, the environment, health care -- the list goes on and on.
+We need community leaders to think about and organize around many issues: youth development, economic growth, substance use, crime, the environment, health care -- the list goes on and on.
 Each issue will require a troop of skilled leaders to handle them.
 We need leaders who are women, young people (we were all young once), people of color, low -income people, immigrants, people with disabilities and many others that have been told that they should follow others, not lead.
 We need leadership from all walks of life in order for ours to be a truly democratic society.

 How will all those leaders work together?
 That is a skill that community leaders need to learn.
 We all have to learn to cooperate.
 We all need to put aside longings for turf, status, and power in order to achieve goals that benefit everyone.